tmtxt/tmtxt.github.com/_posts/2023-09-03-lets-build-product-not-software-part-2.md

 # To be continued

-A Product-oriented solution will be in part 3
+A Product-oriented solution will be presented in part 3